How to Spend 3 Days in Ubud: Itinerary for First-Timers

 The spa offers a variety of packages to choose from.
 We opted for the royal package that includes multiple treatments, a flower bath and a delicious 3-course lunch.

 You can just opt to have a Balinese massage or visit there for lunch.
-For a delicious dinner, Uma Cucina is just right by it, one of the best Italian spots in Bali!
+If you’re looking for a delicious dinner nearby, head to Uma Cucina, just a few minutes walk away.
+This is by far one the best Italian restaurants I’ve tried in Bali!

-If you’re planning an alternative day trip to Lempuyang Temple and Tirta Gangga instead of the hike, you can have your spa experience when you get back in the evening.
+If you’re planning an alternative day trip to Lempuyang Temple and Tirta Gangga instead of the hike, as covered later in the guide, you can have your spa experience when you get back in the evening.

-Spa treatments are available until 9 pm.
-The evening is a perfect time to experience a flower bath in Bali.
+Spa treatments are available until 9 pm, with the evening a perfect time to experience a flower bath.
+If spas aren’t your thing, continue to explore Ubud and its main attractions.

 Alternative Day 3: Lempuyang Temple & Tirta Gangga